shariq1989/cookbook/content/recipe/homemade_corn_tortilla_chips.md

 #### What is the best way to store the leftover chips?

 Should you have leftovers, I have a feeling you won't, these chips are best stored in a paper bag or an airtight container.
-They will last for up to one week, but I highly recommend eating them same-day.
+They will last for up to one week, but I highly recommend eating them the same day.

 ### INSTRUCTIONS: STEP-BY-STEP